andreasawenlof/pp1-final/README.md

 This page consist of header and embedded iframes of media.
 Spotify link and youtube links.
 The section is split up into 2 sections for clarity:
 - Music section
 - Video section
-The padding is transparent but the videos and the content is not trasnsparent.
+The padding is transparent but the videos and the content is not transparent.

 ### Contact Section
 The contact section consist of a h2 header and a form for the visitor to contact the artist.
-The input-fields are required which means a user must input information in all fielfs for it to be able to submit.
+The input-fields are required which means a user must input information in all fields for it to be able to submit.
 A large textarea for the user to input a larger message for the communication to feel a bit more personal and intimate.
-A bit submit button is added below the form to submit the contact form.
+A big submit button is added below the form to submit the contact form.

 ### 404 Error Page
 Information when the user inputs a non existing webpage.
 Alert and information that the page cannot be reached and also a link to take the user back to the homepage.